Check to see if your network is working:

 External Service Availability:

-If you're still stuck, consider seeking help from the Laravel community or a network specialist.
-Sometimes, issues like these can be very specific to your server's environment or the external services you are using.Remember, diagnosing network issues can sometimes be a process of elimination, so it might take some time to pinpoint the exact cause.
+If you're still having trouble, you might want to ask the Laravel community or a network expert for help.
+These kinds of problems can sometimes be very specific to the environment of your server or the services you are using.Keep in mind that figuring out what's wrong with a network can sometimes be a process of elimination, so it may take some time to find the exact problem.

 No comments: